qiniu/QStreaming/README.md

   );
   ```

-  Above example  means use `eventTime` as event time field  with 5 minutes delay threshold
+  Above example  means use `eventTime` as event time field  with 5 minutes delay thresholds

 - Adding   ***waterMark("eventTimeField, delayThreshold")***  as a  view property in  a view statement